User Guide

 Flood Template - Structural Damage

-The structural damage flood template is very similar to the the wind template.
+The structural damage flood template is very similar to the wind template.
 This is an example structural damage flood template;:

 # python ../../hazimp/hazimp.py -c list_flood_v2.yaml